A study in Los Angeles has demonstrated that barbershops are a good place to talk to African-American men about blood pressure.

 Two paramedics happened to be in the shop getting haircuts and came to his assistance.

 Thomas’ story of uncontrolled high blood pressure is not uncommon in the African-American community.

-According to the American Heart Association, more than 40 percent of African-Americans in the United States have high blood pressure, among the highest rates in the world.
+According to the American Heart Association, more than 40 percent of African-Americans in the United States have high blood pressure,

 Left untreated, hypertension can lead to heart attacks, strokes, and kidney failure.